-The Peace Corps is proud of the progress we made under President Obama's administration.
-Building Capacity, Building Peace: The Peace Corps Under the Obama Administration, 2009–2017 [PDF] summarizes our accomplishments, highlighting our endeavors to build capacity overseas.
+The Peace Corps is proud of the progress we made in the areas of Volunteer health and safety.
+Building Capacity, Building Peace [PDF] summarizes our accomplishments, highlighting our endeavors to build capacity overseas.

 Developed and implemented Sexual Assault Risk-Reduction and Response Program